peciukonism/ansible-pull/README.md

-Automating initial coniguartion for workstations or servers
+Automating initial configuration for workstations or servers